dromara/website/docs/en-us/soul/dev-iphost_en.md

 ## implement through a plugin

-* Create a new class named "A" and make it implements `org.dromara.soul.plugin.api.RemoteAddressResolver`.
+* Declare a new class named "A" and implements `org.dromara.soul.plugin.api.RemoteAddressResolver`.

 ```java
 public interface RemoteAddressResolver {